startersacademy/structuring-your-presentation/README.md

 ### Adjust Options

 Under the covers, [prez](https://github.com/lmtm/prez) is used to build and serve the presentation.
 It offers several options to modify the presentation output.
 To use any of these options, add the option after `npm run command -- `.
-For example, to create more remove for speaker notes, use this:
+For example, to create more room for speaker notes, use this:

   `npm run present -- --such-notes`